TylrMls/CoordinateBot/README.md

 ### Comments
 As stated above, tag the bot in a reply to a comment to get a link for any coordinates found.

-~~I also plan on adding the ability to provide your own coordinates in your call to the bot, however this is not implemented in v1.0.~~
+You can also provide your own coordinates in your call to the bot (u/CoordinateBot {latitude}, {longitude}).

-This feature has been added!
-Just include your coordinates in your comment to get the links!

 ## Contact Me
 You can contact me by sending me a PM ([u/TheTowerBay](https://www.reddit.com/user/TheTowerBay)) or though GitHub (however, please note that I am not as active here).